-Uzun et al., Andersson et al. and Barré et al. The sound field predicted in this way is unfortunately likely to depend on the type of method and the position of the control surface, as shown, among others, by Brentner & Farassat, Rahier et al., and Gloerfelt et al. Refraction effects outside the control surface might also be neglected.
+An accurate description of near-field jet noise can be in particular useful for the validation of simulation results.
+Indeed in CAA, due to computer limitations, only the near-field pressure is generally calculated directly.
+The far-field pressure is then classically obtained using extrapolation methods, which allow the radiated sound to be evaluated from quantities on an arbitrary control surface surrounding the acoustic sources.
+These methods are based on simplified sets of the flow motion equations, or on integral formulations as it is the case for the Kirchhoff method and for the porous Ffowcs-Williams Hawkings equations, see the review of Lyrintzis [10].
+For the prediction of jet noise, they have been for instance applied by Rahier et al. [11], Uzun et al. [12], Andersson et al. [13] and Barré et al. [7].
+The sound field predicted by this way is unfortunately likely to depend on the type of method and on the position of the control surface, as shown, among others, by Brentner & Farassat [14], Rahier et al. [11], and Gloerfelt et al. [15].
+Refraction effects outside the control surface might also be neglected [10].
 To avoid the uncertainties resulting from these extrapolation methods, an alternative is to compare directly the near-field numerical results with corresponding experimental data.
-Such near-field data can also enable to display features of jet noise, and give informations on the sound sources.
-Illustrations are provided in Yu & Dosanjh and Troutt & McLaughlin for supersonic jets, and in Zaman and Ukeiley & Ponton for subsonic jets.
-From near-field data, noise source localization can in addition be carried out, as in Narayanan et al. Regarding aerodynamic features, pressure signals estimated in the vicinity of jets can get an insight into the large-scale structures of the turbulent flow, as discussed in Arndt et al. and in Coiffet et al.
+Such near-field data can enable to display features of jet noise, and to give information on the sound sources.
+Illustrations are provided in Yu & Dosanjh [16] and Troutt & McLaughlin [17] for supersonic jets, and in Zaman [18] and Ukeiley & Ponton [19] for subsonic jets.
+From near-field data, noise source localization can in addition be carried out, as in Narayanan et al. [20].
+Regarding aerodynamic features, pressure signals estimated in the vicinity of jets can get an insight into the large-scale structures of the turbulent flow, as discussed in Arndt et al. [21] and in Coiffet et al. [22].

-To identify jet noise components undoubtfully, far-field measurements are however required.
-With this aim in view, it is interesting to consider the variations of the far pressure field with the polar angle or with the Mach number.
-The scaling laws of jet noise spectra are however still a matter of debate.
+To identify jet noise components, far-field measurements are however required.
+With this aim in view, it is interesting to consider the variations of the far pressure field with the polar angle or with the Mach number [2, 3].
+The scaling laws of jet noise spectra are nevertheless still a matter of debate.
 This is particularly the case for the scaling of the frequency peaks obtained in the downstream direction for subsonic jets.
-Using one-third octaves in Lush, Ahuja & Bushell and Tanna, the noise spectra at small radiation angles seem to scale as the Helmholtz number $\text{Hm} = fD/c{\infty}$ (f is the frequency, D the jet diameter and $c{\infty}$ the ambiant speed of sound).
-Zaman & Yu demonstrated later that this Helmholtz scaling is an artifact of the use of one-third octaves, resulting in a shift of the peak frequency.
+Using one-third octaves in Lush [23], Ahuja & Bushell [24] and Tanna [25], the noise spectra at small radiation angles seem to scale as the Helmholtz number Hm = $fD/c{\infty}$ (f is the frequency, D)

+the jet diameter and $c{\infty}$ the ambient speed of sound).
+Zaman & Yu [1] demonstrated later that this Helmholtz scaling is an artifact of the use of one-third octaves, resulting in a shift of the peak frequency.
 Using narrow bands, the experimental data and findings are however confusing.
-The spectra indeed appear to scale as the Strouhal number $\text{St} = fD/U_j$ in Mollo-Christensen et al., as the Helmhotz number in Gaeta & Ahuja, and as the Helmholtz number times a Doppler factor, i.e. with $\text{Hm} \times (1 - M_c \cos \theta)$ in Zaman & Yu ( $U_j$ is the jet velocity, $M_c$ a convection Mach number, $\theta$ the polar angle with respect to the jet direction).
-This point should have to be clarified in order to strengthen the identification and modelling of jet noise components, performed for instance in Tam et al. and Goldstein & Leib.
+The spectra indeed appear to scale as the Strouhal number St = $fD/U_j$ in Mollo-Christensen et al. [26], as the Helmholtz number in Gaeta & Ahuja [27], and as the Helmholtz number times a Doppler factor, i.e. with Hm × (1 - Mc cos $\theta$ ) in Zaman & Yu [1] ( $U_j$ is the jet velocity, Mc a convection Mach number, $\theta$ the polar angle with respect to the jet direction).
+This point has to be clarified in order to strengthen the identification and modelling of jet noise components, performed for instance in Tam et al. [28] and in Goldstein & Leib [29].